victordibia/tjwave/README.md

 For the dance command, your robot processes wav files in the sounds folder.
 Please ensure you have a .wav file there and set that as your sound file.

+# Known Issues
+There are known conflicts between using hardware PWM pin on a pi and audio, hence you cannot use both at the same time.
+For example, our LED library (ws281x) uses hardware PWM and will not work correctly when audio is enabled.
+To disable audio, you will need to blacklist the Broadcom audio kernel module by creating a file /etc/modprobe.d/snd-blacklist.conf with

+    blacklist snd_bcm2835

+If audio is needed, you can use a USB audio device instead.

 ## Whats Next

 There are a few things you can do .. and ways to take your robot forward!